bactopia/bactopia/docs/output-overview.md

 # Overview of Bactopia Output
-After a successful run Bactopia will have produced a lot of output files.
+After a successful run, Bactopia will have produced numerous output files.
 Just how many output files depends on the input datasets used (e.g. none, general datasets, species specific datasets, user populated datasets).

 Here is the complete directory structure that is possible (using all available dataset options) with Bactopia.